casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 const allowedAccount = KEYS_USER!.publicKey;
 ```

-Next, execute the `approve` method and create the `approveDeploy` object.
+Next, execute the `approve` method, create the `approveDeploy` object, and send it to the network.
 Here, the token with ID 5 will be used for approval.

 ```javascript
   const approveDeploy = await cep47.approve(